heimrichhannot/contao-news-bundle/README.md

 Navigate between news articles.
 You can go to the next (newer) or the previous (older) article direct from a news article.
 Respect filters set by the user.

 ## Technical instructions

-### Add tag filtered websites to sitemap and/or search index

-This feature is useful e.g. if you have a tag filtered list module on some website and want to have this site containing all tags as auto_item in the sitemap and/or search index.
-You can do this by setting a jumpTo page for the desired tag source in the global contao settings (tl_settings) in the tags section.

 ### News navigation